All new writing is on Substack.

-Force Majuere
+Force Majeure

 Body desires are real.
 Painbody ‘desires’ are not.
 But only recently have I been able to grasp what the tangible, embodied desire is when a painbody is active.
-For instance, if my ‘doer’ (based in unworthiness) is active, and I’m ‘achieving’ a lot in a day out of effort, I can see that all that doing isn’t what my body actually wants.
-I get depleted, frustrated, things get glitchy—all signs I’m out of what is true/delicious/real.
+For instance, if my ‘doer’ (based in unworthiness) is active, and I’m ‘achieving’ a lot in a day, out of effort, I can see that all that doing isn’t what my body actually wants.
+I get depleted, and frustrated, and things get glitchy—all signs I’m out of what is true.

 Built Ins